 - Professor Boni Robertson, Director – Indigenous Community Engagement, Policy & Partnerships (Griffith University)

-- Professor Mark Rose, Executive Director of Indigenous Strategy (La Trobe University)
+- Professor Dennis McDermott, Pro Vice-Chancellor Indigenous Strategy and Education (La Trobe University)

 - Professor Daryle Rigney, Dean – Indigenous Strategy and Engagement (Flinders University)

 - Mr Braden Hill, Manager of Kulbardi Aboriginal Centre, (Murdoch University)